 The ongoing automation boom (widely referred to as Industry 4.0 or SMART manufacturing) has only accelerated this transformation, helping manufacturers consolidate their legacy systems and analog processes into one intelligent, centralized IT management framework.
-And while this push toward modernization has had a positive impact on the industry as a whole, it also comes with more than a few risks.
+The push toward modernization positively impacts the industry and comes with more than a few risks.

 Like most commercial industries, manufacturers of all sizes have had to invest in a range of cybersecurity software, tools, and services to protect their production equipment and data from digital exploitation.
 One 2018 study from Gartner estimated that global spending on information security would exceed $124 billion by the end of 2019, in part due to the growing number of high-profile data breaches.

 A Brief Overview of Ransomware

 Ransomware is a specialized form of malware that infects computers and data stores, encrypts important files, and locks down computer terminals until a ransom is paid, according to the U.S. Department of Homeland Security.
-While there are many different types of ransomware circulating the web, nearly all can quickly spread across connected systems, shared storage drives, and private networks.
+While many different types of ransomware are circulating the web, nearly all can quickly spread across connected systems, shared storage drives, and private networks.

-- Scareware: As the least severe type of ransomware, scareware is often relatively easy to detect and remove.
+- Scareware: The least severe type of ransomware, scareware is often relatively easy to detect and remove.
 This form of ransomware infection typically creates persistent pop-up messages that claim malware was discovered on a user’s computer and that a “support fee” must be paid to remove it.
 These tech support scams often target less tech-savvy users and rarely have a lasting impact on files and data stores.

 According to Kaspersky Lab’s research, the total number of users who encountered ransomware decreased by almost 30% between 2017 and 2018.
 Manufacturers have seen a notable uptick in cyber attacks over the past year.
 A recent study by Deloitte discovered that close to 40% of manufacturing companies encountered at least one cyber attack between 2018 and 2019, suggesting a real need for continued improvement.
 But how can manufacturers protect their data and workstations from ransomware before and after an attack has occurred?